 Concrete shell patched, sealed, and prepared for new works

-Stripped Shell Progress during demoltion.
+Stripped Shell progress during demoltion

-Collobration between architect and carpenter
+Collaboration between architect and carpenter

 Structure